kutsuna/c2pa-go/README.md

 This library implements c2pa-c wrapper for go.

 > [!NOTE]
-> This library is for personal reseaerch at this momoment.
+> This library is for personal research at this momoment.
 >
 > Supported functions are limited.